đ Table of contents

 exception, the 200 OK

-status code will be sent with the response, which indicates the that request succeeded.
 To get more control over the response, we can use the ResponseEntity class:

 @PostMapping("")